In vitro fertilization (IVF) is a complex assisted reproductive technique that has allowed many people to achieve their reproductive desire.

 - Preterm pregnancy

-- babies born after IVF treatment are more likely to be premature.
+- babies born after IVF treatment are more likely to be born prematurely.
 It is due to increased levels of relaxin, a hormone produced in the corpus luteum.

 Several studies indicate that babies born through an IVF process are usually more likely to have chromosomal abnormalities than those conceived naturally.
 Usually, the highest incidence of chromosomal abnormalities in these babies does not derive from the IVF technique itself, but from the factors that cause sterility.